Akureyri: Roads

+Parking in the city centre is subject to fees as of 2023, split into two zones.

+The F821 mountain road climbs southwards from Akureyri and connects with the F26 mountain road across the highlands towards the south of the country.
+It is only open during summer.

 Utilities

-Akureyri has been heated geothermally since the late 1970s.
-Starting in 1928, there were unsuccessful attempts to develop geothermal energy.
+Akureyri has been heated geothermally since the late 1970s, using a district heating system.
+Beginning in 1928, there were attempts to develop geothermal energy.
 During this period, electricity and oil were used for heating.
 Construction of a geothermal distribution system was begun in 1976 after the discovery of a commercially viable source in 1975.
 Distribution was widespread by 1979.

 The Laugaland field near Akureyri was the first geothermal source commercially developed.
 The Ytri-Tjarnir field followed.
 To obtain sufficient water flow, additional fields were developed at Botn in 1980, Glerárdalur 2 km SW of the town in 1981, and Þelamörk 10 km north of the town in 1992.
 Water temperature is generally 65 to 75 C but can drop to 45 C during hot summer days.
 The cost of geothermal production is, at 32 mill/kwh, higher than the Icelandic national average of 11, but slightly less than the cost of imported heating oil.
 There is diminishing excess capacity but there are known and untapped resources near the town.
 Furthermore, there have been proposals to reinject water to extend the life of the sources.

 Sports

 Knattspyrnufélag Akureyrar (KA) and Þór Akureyri are the two biggest multi-sport clubs in the town.
 They field teams in several sports, such as basketball, football and handball.

 The most successful football team of late in the town has been Þór/KA, a joint women's team from KA and Þór.
 Since 2008, it has finished in the top four in the top-tier Úrvalsdeild kvenna, winning the national championship in 2012 and 2017.
 The clubs also have two men's football teams under their own names.

 The clubs field a joint team in women's handball, KA/Þór.
 They fielded a joint men's team under the name Akureyri Handboltafélag from 2016 to 2017 before KA broke off from the cooperation and fielded a separate team in 2017–2018.

 In basketball, Þór fields both men's and women's team.
 Its women's team has won the national championship three times: in 1969, 1971 and 1976.

 The town's ice hockey team, Skautafélag Akureyrar, is the most successful team in the history of the Icelandic Hockey League, with 20 championships from 1992 to 2018.

 The Akureyri Golf Club is the second oldest golf club in Iceland behind the Reykjavík Golf Club.
 It was established in 1935 and is the annual location of The Arctic Open held each summer solstice.
 The town is also the birthplace of Icelandic footballers Birkir Bjarnason and Aron Gunnarsson, as well as mixed martial arts fighter Gunnar Nelson.

+Winner of the 2011 Icelandic Chess Championship Elsa María Kristínardóttir was also born in Akureyri.